You are here

 The study sponsor was the National Institute on Alcohol Abuse and Alcoholism’s (NIAAA) Clinical Investigations Group (NCIG).
 The data set was prepared by NIAAA and FastTrack Drugs and Biologics, the trial’s Coordinating Center and was reviewed by CSR Incorporated.

 Because the Levetiracetam Study contains individual level data, it is categorized as a controlled access data set.
-Access will only be provided to research investigators who, along with their institutions, have certified their agreement with the expectations and terms of access detailed in this document.
+Access will only be provided to research investigators who, along with their institutions, have certified their agreement with the expectations and terms of access detailed in the application documents below.

 Raye Z. Litten, Ph.D.